Office of the Provost of Teacher Preparation

 Relay’s teacher programming is committed to excellent teaching and the personal and intellectual growth of its students in a diverse academic community.
-The Office of the Provost of Teacher Preparation strives to support faculty and students by removing barriers to faculty and student success and ensuring that the academic affairs, student affairs, and enrollment management operations of the university are working together to provide high-quality learning environments for our students.
+The Office of the Provost of Teacher Preparation strives to support faculty and students by removing barriers to faculty and student success and ensuring that the academic affairs, student affairs, and enrollment management operations of the institution are working together to provide high-quality learning environments for our students.
 In addition, the Office of the Provost of Teacher Preparation oversees all academic components of the program, including curriculum, instruction, assessment, advising, certification support, and referral services for students with disabilities.

 The Office of the Provost of Teacher Preparation provides accurate, up-to-date information to faculty and students regarding Relay degree requirements, course registration, state certification, policies, procedures, rules, and regulations; works in partnership with Relay faculty, administration, and staff, as well as leaders from students’ placement PK–12 schools and organizations; and works with students to support their development in the classroom.

 The provost of teacher preparation is responsible for providing visionary leadership for teaching and learning programs and is responsible for program evaluation and general academic policy development and implementation.

 Vice Provost of Teacher Preparation

 The vice provost of teacher programs provides vision and guidance for Relay’s teacher programs and is responsible for ensuring that students have an equitable, inclusive, meaningful, and supportive learning experience.
 The vice provost of teacher programs leads the development of comprehensive programmatic structure and facilitation of programs via a dynamic teacher preparation faculty.